Temple of Merneptah

 The is the memorial temple of Pharaoh Ramesses II.
 It is located in the in , on the west of the River Nile, across from the modern city of . is situated 480 metres northeast of Temple of Merneptah.

-The Colossi of Memnon are two massive stone statues of the Pharaoh Amenhotep III, which stand at the front of the ruined , the largest temple in the . is situated 630 metres southeast of Temple of Merneptah.
+The Colossi of Memnon are two large stone statues of the Pharaoh Amenhotep III, which stand at the front of the ruined , the largest temple in the . is situated 630 metres southeast of Temple of Merneptah.

 Places in the Area